Interact with a report in Editing view in the Power BI service

 You can create and edit reports in both the Power BI service and Power BI Desktop.
 In the Power BI service, you create and edit reports in Editing view.
 And in Power BI Desktop, you create and edit reports in Report view.
 This article covers Editing view in the Power BI service.

 The Power BI service has two different modes for interacting with reports: Reading view for report business users and Editing view for report owners and creators.
-You need a Power BI Pro license to share reports as well as to edit reports created by others.
-Without a Pro license, you can still create reports in your My Workspace, but you can't share them.
+You need a Power BI Pro or Premium Per User (PPU) license to share reports as well as to edit reports created by others.
+Without a Pro or Premium Per User (PPU) license, you can still create reports in your My Workspace, but you can't share them.

 In report Editing view, you have lots of flexibility in both exploring and designing a report.
 All the Reading view functionality is available, plus lots more.
 Editing view is only available to the person who created the report or to colleagues who are members, admins, or contributors of the workspace where the report is stored.
 See Roles in the new workspaces for details on permissions.